thosoo/adxl345usb/docs/usage.md

 Use `-s FILE` to record CSV data and `-t SEC` to stop after a given time.

-On startup the wrapper prints `Press Q to stop` and then the header `time,x,y,z`.
-Without `-s` each subsequent line contains values formatted like `time = 0.100, x = 0.123, y = 0.456, z = 0.789`.
-With `-s` those CSV rows are stored verbatim in the specified file while the console only shows the banner and a final summary.
+On startup the wrapper prints `Press Q to stop`.
+If `-s` is provided the resulting file begins with the header `time,x,y,z` and contains raw numeric rows.
+Without `-s` each line on the console is formatted like `time = 0.100, x = 0.123, y = 0.456, z = 0.789`.
+When saving to a file the banner and a short summary remain on the console.

 ## Using the simulator